 Hello, a short time ago I received a letter about bike lanes.
-I live at sector.
-I travel a lot in the city centre by foot and by bicycle.
+I live at the city centre by foot and by bicycle.
 We have a car, mostly used by my wife to get out to Bedford for work or for out of town travel.